-What do you mean when you say the Alexander Technique can “increase performance”?
+What do you mean when you say the Alexander Technique can “improve performance”?

 At the broadest, the Alexander Technique can improve our performance of daily tasks through increasing the ease of our movement.
-It is also effective for performers including musicians, actors and sports people who wish to improve performance in their area of speciality.
+For performers including musicians, actors and sports people, it is effective in facilitating higher level functioning with greater ease.
 It is also highly effective in reducing stage fright. .